 4. Data Warehousing Specialist

 These individuals specialize in the processes for storing data and developing reports.
-Given that the nature of our world is increasingly digital, it’s clear that data warehousing specialists can have significant impacts on the business decisions at their organizations.
+Given that the nature of our world is increasingly digital, it’s clear that data warehousing specialists can significantly impact the business decisions of their organizations.

 5. Management Analyst